 College Student Health And Lifestyle Statistics

-The lifestyle of the students determines their way of living, which could be healthy as well as unhealthy depending on their personal choices and has a great impact on their health.
+The lifestyle of the students determines their way of living, which could be healthy or unhealthy depending on their personal choices, and it has a great impact on their health.

 Here are a few fascinating facts about the lifestyle and health of college students.

-- Coming to sleep deprivation in college students, it is demonstrated that the average college student sleeps between 6 to 6.9 hours per night.
+- Regarding sleep deprivation among college students, it is demonstrated that the average college student sleeps between 6 and 6.9 hours per night.

 - Considering the college student’s exercise statistics, it is seen that around 40% to 45% of college students exercise three times a week.